rceus/terminal-twitter/README.md

 Terminal Twitter is a terminal application that accesses Twitter and lets you do operations through terminal.
 These include some basic operations such as tweet, follow or unfollow people and some self created operations.
+It also includes a version that supports text to speech. ie: it will help people with visual disabilities to easily key in the details without having them to worry about reading the contents.
+The program will assist them by speaking out all the information.

 The current operations include: